 Sure, weddings are romantic and joyful.
 But between buying a gift, finding something to wear and traveling to the event, the cost of attendance adds up fast.
-According to one spending survey, the average American adult will attend three weddings in a year and drop more than $700 on each.
-That means shelling out more than $2,000 for other people’s “big days.”
+According to one spending survey, the average wedding guest will end up shelling out an average of $628 for someone else’s “big day,” and that number is even higher if you’re a member of the wedding party.

 But if you’re smart about how you spend on gifts, clothes and travel, you can avoid busting your budget.
 These pro hacks will help you shave expenses without running afoul of the etiquette police.